Location

 Accommodations

-Students stay in two-bed hotel rooms with another ISU student.
+Students will share two-bed hotel rooms with another ISU student.
 Single rooms can be booked for an extra fee if reserved in advance.
 Breakfast is included.
 All rooms, which include a private bathroom, are at a hotel in Fulda’s city center within a 15-minute walk to classes, downtown, the train station and other amenities.

 Students receive complimentary meals during the opening and closing ceremonies of the program.
 Breakfast is covered daily as part of their hotel stay (also on excursions).
 The university cafeteria (“Mensa”), which offers warm and cold meals at an affordable prices, is open from 7am – 9pm Monday through Friday and from 10am – 3pm on Saturdays.
 Lunch is served between 11:15am – 2pm on weekdays and 12pm – 2pm on Saturdays.
 Dinner is served 5pm – 8pm Monday through Friday and 12pm – 2pm on Saturdays.
 Vegetarian and vegan dishes are available every day.
 Other dietary needs can be accommodated.
 Day-long excursions include a meal.